pivoshenko/dotfiles/README.md

 To resolve this issue I am using two daemons:

 - [Karabiner](https://karabiner-elements.pqrs.org) - to enable the Vi motions system-wise and rebind some of the keys for example `caps lock -> lctrl`
-- [`skhd`](https://github.com/koekeishiya/skhd) - to manage keybinding for tilling window manager

 ## Tiling Windows Manager

-As my main tiling windows manager I am using [`yabai`](https://github.com/koekeishiya/yabai) which is light and very configurable.
-It works perfectly with `skhd` which allows me to focus and modify the layout without distractions.

 ## CLI